 Huntington’s disease is a neurodegenerative condition and a person with this disorder will face difficulties in motor functions, cognitive deterioration, and psychiatric symptoms.3

-- Cognitive disorders: These include difficulty in organizing, planning, and focusing on tasks, tendency to get stuck on a thought, a behavior or action, action without thinking (impulsiveness), difficulty in learning new things, and lack of awareness of one’s behavior and abilities.4
+These include difficulty in organizing, planning, and focusing on tasks, tendency to get stuck on a thought, a behavior, or an action, action without thinking (impulsiveness), difficulty in learning new things, and lack of awareness of one’s behavior and abilities.4

 No treatment can cure the disease as the roots lie in the genes.
 What a doctor can do is take care of the physical symptoms and the mental challenges.
 Medicines too can be prescribed to take care of symptoms like chorea and the psychiatric illnesses.

-- Physical therapy: A physical therapist can teach safe exercises that improve strength, flexibility, balance, and coordination.
+A physical therapist can teach safe exercises that improve strength, flexibility, balance, and coordination.
 These exercises can help the person retain mobility for as long as possible and reduce the risk of falls greatly.
-In the later stages, when a walker or wheelchair is required, the physical therapist can guide the patient on appropriate use and posture.6
+In the later stages, when a walker or wheelchair is required, the physical therapist can guide the patient on appropriate use and posture.8

-- Supplements: Studies have found that a drug called creatine, which helps replace the lost ATP in the cells, can improve the condition of people with Huntington’s disease.
-In fact, it even slows down the progression of this debilitating disease.7 Vitamin E has shown promise as a potential dietary supplement to help slow down the progress of the condition in early stages.
-However, it hasn’t been found to be effective in more advanced stages.8
+Studies have found that a drug called creatine, which helps replace the lost ATP in the cells, can improve the condition of people with Huntington’s disease.
+In fact, it even slows down the progression of this debilitating disease.9

 Alternative therapy such as Ayurveda can help alleviate symptoms and bring relief.
-A study by Chaudhary et al. found that herbs like brahmi, ginkgo biloba, ashwagandha, turmeric, gotu kola, and ginger have been found to have potential benefits in controlling symptoms of Huntington’s disease and slowing down its progression through their anti-inflammatory and anti-oxidant properties.9 Another case study showed how an Ayurvedic regime including medication and procedures like nasya, shirostalam, abhyanga, and basti improved the symptoms of chorea in a 47-year-old woman with Huntington’s.10 A study by Paul Tomlinson also confirmed improvements in chorea through the use of the homeopathic medicine Belladonna.11 Thus, a multidisciplinary approach involving various specialties and branches of medicine can be most beneficial for patients.12
+A study by Chaudhary et al. found that herbs like brahmi, ginkgo biloba, ashwagandha, turmeric, gotu kola, and ginger have been found to have potential benefits in controlling symptoms of Huntington’s disease and slowing down its progression through their anti-inflammatory and anti-oxidant properties.11

 References [ + ]